DilanEspinoza/DilanEspinoza/README.md

   I am currently delving deep into React.js and plan to expand my skills to technologies like Next.js.
 Additionally, I have future plans to learn Python and explore its ecosystem for applications in ethical hacking, machine learning, artificial intelligence, among other fascinating fields.
 </p>

-<p>As for my education, I am in my final year of high school at Institucion Educativa Pomasqui.</p>

 <p>What motivates me the most in programming is the ability to materialize ideas and create solutions that are useful for people.
 I am fascinated by technology and its potential to transform the world.</p>

-<p>Outside the technological realm, I enjoy playing ecuavoly, practicing boxing, and exploring different cuisines.</p>
+<p>Outside the technological realm, I enjoy playing ecuavoly and practicing MMA.</p>

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width="25"><b> Skills</b>